Nicotiana benthamiana: Research uses

-N. benthamiana has been used as a model organism in plant research.
+Nicotiana benthamiana has been used as a model organism in plant research.
 For example, the leaves are rather frail and can be injured in experiments to study ethylene synthesis.
 Ethylene is a plant hormone which is secreted, among other situations, after injuries.
 Using gas chromatography, the quantity of ethylene emitted can be measured.
 Due to the large number of plant pathogens able to infect it, N. benthamiana is widely used in the field of plant virology.
 It is also an excellent target plant for agroinfiltration.

-N. benthamiana has a number of wild strains across Australia, and the laboratory strain is an extremophile originating from a population that has retained a loss-of-function mutation in Rdr1 (RNA-dependent RNA polymerase 1), rendering it hypersusceptible to viruses.
+Nicotiana benthamiana has a number of wild strains across Australia, and the laboratory strain is an extremophile originating from a population that has retained a loss-of-function mutation in Rdr1 (RNA-dependent RNA polymerase 1), rendering it hypersusceptible to viruses.

 Biotechnology

-N. benthamiana is also a common plant used for "pharming" of monoclonal antibodies and other recombinant proteins; for example, the drug ZMapp was produced using these plants.
+Nicotiana benthamiana is also a common plant used for "pharming" of monoclonal antibodies and other recombinant proteins; for example, the drug ZMapp was produced using these plants.

-GMO
+Genetically modified organism

 Cocaine

-In 2022, a genetically engineered N. benthamiana was developed that was able to produce 25% of the amount of cocaine found in a coca plant.
+In 2022, a genetically engineered N. benthamiana was developed that was able to produce 4% of the amount of cocaine found in a coca plant.

+Psychedelic tryptamines

+Nicotiana benthamiana was engineered to produce five psychedelic tryptamines, including psilocin, psilocybin, dimethyltryptamine (DMT), bufotenin, and 5-MeO-DMT, in 2026.
+In addition, it was modified to produce certain halogenated tryptamines as well.